ansys/pyensight/doc/source/calc_functions.rst

     * - viscosity
       - scalar variable, constant variable, or constant number
     * - gradient option
-      - 1 = Use field velocity (will be used to calculate wall gradient)
+      - 1 = Use field velocity (used to calculate wall gradient)

         2 = Use gradient at boundary part (wall or surface)

         3 = Use gradient in corresponding field part
     * - vector variable
-      - Will be one of three depending on gradient option:
+      - One of three values depending on the gradient option:

         1 = Use field velocity = velocity vector

-        2 = Use gradient at boundary = Gradient variable on 2 dimensional boundary (wall or surface) part
+        2 = Use gradient at boundary = Gradient variable on 2D boundary (wall or surface) part

-        3 = Use gradient in field = Gradient variable defined in 3 dimensional field part; or could be gradient calculated using Grad(velocity magnitude), that is :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.
+        3 = Use gradient in field = Gradient variable defined in 3D field part; or could be gradient calculated using Grad(velocity magnitude), that is :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.

 .. note::
-    The *Boundary Layer Calculator* functions (BL_*) are not supported for Server of Server (SoS) decomposition.
+    Boundary layer (``BL_*``) calculator functions are not supported for Server of Server (SoS) decomposition.